nice-game-hints/machinarium/city/greenhouse/flylock.md

 order: 20
 ---

-Have you had seen the lock that's keeping you here?
+Have you seen the lock that's keeping you here?
 The design is quite unique.

 # Strange!
 Whoever owned this greenhouse clearly loved bugs and plants.
 Maybe they were researching them?